 - Holders of Game Bird Shooting Resort Permits do not need a Wildlife Breeder/Dealer Permit unless they are actively engaged in rearing, breeding, propagating, producing, distributing, selling, or offering for sale, game birds or other wildlife.

 - No Wildlife Breeder/Dealer Permit is necessary for wildlife listed in Addendum R1.01.
 No permit will be issued for wildlife listed in Addendum R1.03.
 An application for a permit for an unlisted species will be denied if an evaluation by Commission determines that the species poses a significant risk to human health and safety, native fish and wildlife health or populations, or agriculture, or cannot be safely confined in a humane manner.

 - Terrestrial invertebrate species not otherwise prohibited by this Code or by federal or state regulations.

-- Arkansas residents may sell or transfer up to twenty (20) individual wildlife specimens listed in Addendum R1.02 per calendar year that were acquired from a permitted Wildlife Breeder/Dealer or imported with a valid Wildlife Importation Permit provided each sale or transfer is registered with the Commission.
+- Arkansas residents may sell or transfer up to twenty (20) individual wildlife specimens listed in Addendum R1.02 per calendar year that were acquired from a permitted Wildlife Breeder/Dealer or imported with a valid Wildlife Importation Permit provided except for large carnivores, mountain lions, primates, any member of the Cervidae family or any species listed in Code Addendum F1.03 Sections (B)(4) and (C)(5).
+Each sale or transfer must be registered with the Commission.
 Registered wildlife may be subsequently sold or transferred in accordance with the preceding sentence.

 PENALTY: Class 3